PranavKambhampati/CSE151GroupProject/README.md

 The conclusion of our first model is that its a pretty good fit with relatively low MSE.
 We can improve on it by potentially adding more metrics to make it more accurate.

+### Second Model

+We received feedback from our last model about our training and testing data split and we fixed this by manually splitting the data based on the first 80% for the training and the second 20% for the testing data.
+We did this instead of the randomize split we had before.

+#### Where does our model fit in the fitting graph?

+Our model fits basically in the same position as the actual stock price data because it seems like our model is accurate.
+The LSTM model smoothens out the trend line, so it doesn't get every single exact up and down of the actual price graph.

+#### What are the next models you are thinking of and why?

+The next model we are thinking of is SVM.
+We have tried this a bit before but it wasn't as successful as our current model.
+However, with some more knowledge on building this model, it could be useful for us to more accurately predict the stock prices.

+#### Our new LSTM model:

+#### Conclusion:

+Right now it seems like the model is working really good and predicting very well.
+However we are kind of unsure why it is so accurate.
+But it seems like the new split means that the model isn't using the "future" data so it should be correct but we are surprised on how good it is.